iOS 16 release date rumors, supported iPhones and 5 features we want to see

 YouTuber Marques Brownlee created a short guide to create your own icons with Shortcuts.

 But iOS 16 could go further.
 A new category in the App Store could enable themes to be downloaded and then selected within the Settings app.
-You could also choose different colors and sounds for notifications and set them as its own theme, which could also be enabled with Automations in the Shortcuts app.
+You could also choose different colors and sounds for notifications and set them as a separate theme, which could also be enabled with Automations in the Shortcuts app.

 Third-party developers could perhaps make their own sounds and themes available as well.
 While there would be restrictions on changing other app icons, it could further expand the individuality that users want from their devices.